ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

 - `symmetric matrix`
   - is a square matrix that is its own transpose
   - A = A^T
+  - `spectral theorem` (describing symmetric matrices)
+    - symmetric matrices are always diagonalizable
+      - with real eigenvalues
+    - have orthonormal eigenvectors
+    - A can be diagonalized in the form:
+      - $A = V\Delta V^{T}  $
+      - with orthogonal matrix V
 - `skew symmetric matrix`
   - square matrix
   - A^T = -A